ogasege/aws-build-games-challenge-jotto/jotto-game/README.md

 # Jotto Word Puzzle Game

-A React implementation of the classic Jotto word guessing game, built with Vite.
+A React implementation of the classic Jotto word guessing game, built with modern web technologies and AWS Q Developer.

 ## Game Rules